zot/domdom/README.md

 # Views

-Views can also contain other views because Domdom defines a "view" Handlebar plugin.
+Views are Handlebars templates that can also contain other views via the `view` Handlebar plugin and `data-path` attributes in divs and spans which each specify a *path* to property in a JSON object.

-Views can contain elements with `data-path` attributes that specifying a *path* to a property in the JSON object, example:
+Input elements in views can also contain `data-path` attributes that specifying a *path* to a property in the JSON object, example:

 `<input type=text data-path="a.b.c">`